bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-04-15-newsletter.md

 [libsecp256k1][libsecp256k1 repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

+- [LND #3967][] adds support for sending [multipath payments][topic
+  multipath payments], complementing the already-existing receiving logic.
+  Previously, LND would fail to pay invoices whose full amount couldn't be carried by a single route.
+With multipath payments, LND can now split invoices into smaller HTLCs which can each take a different route, making better use of the liquidity in LN.
+Users can control the maximum number of partial payments using an RPC parameter or command line option.

 - [LND #4075][] allows invoices to be created for payments greater than the previous limit of around 0.043 BTC.
 The network-wide HTLC limit of 0.043 BTC prevents payments greater than that amount over a single channel.
 With the